w3c/wai-curricula/content/how-to-use-these-curricula.md

 {% include excol.html type="middle" %}

 The following are implementation examples of curricula modules.
-Some of them are based on a complete curriculum, some others combine different curricula modules to address several roles together.
+Some of them are based on a complete curriculum, others combine different curricula modules to address several roles together.

 ### Introduction to Web Accessibility Course

-{% include excol.html type="start" %}

 An introductory course for those roles who want to get started with web accessibility, based on all modules from curriculum [Introduction to web accessibility](/curricula/introduction-to-web-accessibility).
 It provides level of detail based on roles.

-{% include excol.html type="middle" %}

 <table>
 <caption>Introduction to Web Accessibility Course</caption>